astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 #### Support for Multiple Schedulers (_Airflow 2.0+_)

-As mentioned above, Airflow 2.0 allows users to provision multiple Airflow Schedulers for ultimate high-availability and scale.
+Airflow 2.0 allows users to provision multiple Airflow Schedulers for ultimate high-availability and scale.
 In tandem with full support for Airflow 2.0 on Astronomer, v0.23 supports the ability to provision up to 4 Schedulers via the Astronomer UI for Airflow Deployments running Airflow 2.0+.

 For guidelines, refer to [Configure an Airflow Deployment on Astronomer](https://www.astronomer.io/docs/enterprise/v0.16/deploy/configure-deployment#scale-core-resources).
 For Scheduler performance benchmarks and technical deep-dive into Airflow's critical component, read ["The Airflow 2.0 Scheduler"](https://www.astronomer.io/blog/airflow-2-scheduler).